Higher spin dynamics in gravity and $w_{1 + \infty}$ celestial symmetries: Introduction

 As shown in \cite{Guevara:2021abz}, an entire tower of soft symmetries is generated as soon as the generalized BMS symmetries \cite{Barnich:2009se,Fotopoulos:2019vac} are supplemented by the sub-subleading soft graviton symmetry.
 In \cite{Freidel:2021dfs} we demonstrated that the sub-subleading soft graviton theorem arises as a consequence of the conservation of a spin-2 charge whose evolution is dictated by one of the leading order asymptotic Einstein's equations in a large-$r$ expansion.
 This is in close analogy with the leading and subleading soft graviton theorems which were found to arise from conservation of Bondi mass and angular momentum aspects \cite{Strominger:2013jfa, He:2014laa, Kapec:2014opa} associated with the remaining components of the asymptotic equations of motion at the same order.
 Equivalently, all universal soft theorems can be understood as resulting from matching conditions on the leading asymptotic components of the Newman--Penrose scalars \cite{NP62, Newman:1962cia, Adamo:2009vu}.

 The main goal of this work is to extend the analysis of \cite{Freidel:2021dfs} to a tower of higher-spin charges {obeying} the following recursion relations \be\la{dotQss-intro} \dot{\cQ}_{s} = D \cQ_{s-1} + \frac{(1+s)}{2} C \cQ_{s-2}\,, \quad s \geq -1,~~ s \in \mathbb{Z}. \ee Here $C$ is related to the asymptotic shear, while for $s = 0, 1, 2,$ $\cQ_s$ correspond to the Bondi mass and angular momentum aspects, and the spin-2 tensor respectively \cite{Freidel:2021qpz}.
-Using results of \cite{Barnich:2019vzx}, we verify explicitly that $\cQ_3$ appears as a subleading term in the asymptotic expansion of the Weyl scalar $\Psi_0$ that captures the incoming radiation.
+Using results of \cite{Newman:1968uj}, we verify explicitly that $\cQ_3$ appears as a subleading term in the asymptotic expansion of the Weyl scalar $\Psi_0$ that captures the incoming radiation.
 For $s\geq 4$ we conjecture that the simple evolution \eqref{dotQss-intro} corresponds to a truncation of the evolution equations for all subleading terms in a large-$r$ asymptotic expansion of $\Psi_0$.
-We provide evidence for this statement by demonstrating that \eqref{dotQss-intro}, truncated to quadratic order in the fields, is precisely equivalent to the tower of soft higher-spin symmetries found in \cite{Guevara:2021abz, Strominger:2021lvk} by CFT methods.
+In the linearized theory, the recursion relations \eqref{dotQss-intro} imply an infinite set of conserved quantities associated with the presence of incoming radiation first pointed out in \cite{Newman:1968uj}.
+We provide further evidence for the physical relevance of \eqref{dotQss-intro} and the role of $\Psi_0$ in capturing the correct gravitational dynamics by demonstrating that \eqref{dotQss-intro}, truncated to quadratic order in the fields, is precisely equivalent to the tower of soft higher-spin symmetries found in \cite{Guevara:2021abz, Strominger:2021lvk} by CFT methods.